Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-stable.md

 ---
-title: 'Stable Block Components'
+title: Stable Blocks
 category: General
+nav_order: 2
 ---

-Documentation of all stable block components
+Documentation of all stable features of blocks.

 ## Block Properties

 Block properties are block states for all your custom blocks.
+The first item in the values array is used as the default.

 ### Defining Properties: